 Outcomes and lessons

-The student supported by our bursary is expected to graduate in 2013.
+The student supported by our bursary graduated in 2012.

 Blackford Trustees Graham Thompson and Gordon Brown visited the Royal Observatory Edinburgh on 23 October 2009 to see their facilities at first hand and hear of progress on various aspects of their work.
 Professor Andrew Lawrence, Regius Professor of Astronomy at the Institute of Astronomy and Dan Hillier, Visitor Centre Manager, hosted our visit.